MaryZolfaghar/PredictiveEpisodicControl/README.md

-# Predictive Episodic Control
+# Temporal Abstraction in Episodic Control
-A predictive version of the neural episodic control models

 Exploring the use of temporal abstraction in the context of episodic control.

 ### Environment Setup